❝ Prediction is difficult, especially when dealing with the future ❞

 1.5 Learn

 The machine learns the patterns that relate the features to the target, expressed as a model.
-We inform the machine of only the general form of the model before learning begins, such as a weighted sum in our online clothing retailer example.
-From this general form, the machine analyzes the available training data to construct a specific model by estimating values of the weights.
+We inform the machine of only the general form of the model, such a weighted sum or linear model, before learning begins.
+From this general, imposed form, the machine analyzes the available training data to construct a specific model by estimating values of the weights.
 These weights optimize some aspect of predictive accuracy as it applies to the training data from which the model was derived.

 We do not directly teach the machine.